amir74/amir74.github.io/about.md

 Link to your social media connections, too.
 This theme is set up to use <a href="http://fortawesome.github.io/Font-Awesome/" target="blank">Font Awesome icons</a>, like the ones below.
 Add your facebook, twitter, linkedin, or just disable all of them.

+Here I share my failures, hope you enjoy the form i have given to my failure.

 <br/>
 <hr/>